h5bp/Front-end-Developer-Interview-Questions/README.md

     * Bonus points for identifying mobile as a possible downside (http://www.mobify.com/blog/domain-sharding-bad-news-mobile-performance/)
     * Bonus points for identifying HTTP2 / SPDY as an exception
 * Name 3 ways to decrease page load (perceived or actual load time).
-  * Consider using a .gif file rather than a .png file when the quality difference is not noticeable, such as for simple artwork with solid colors.
-A tall or wide infographic is an example of a.png file that would convert well to a smaller .gif file.
+  * Convert 24-bit .png image files to smaller 8-bit .png image files when the quality difference is not noticeable, such as for simple artwork with solid colors.
+Tall or wide infographics are often good candidates for conversion.
+To accomplish this in Photoshop, use the File -> Save for Web & Devices option and select PNG-8.
+In that same location, further compress the file by adjusting the Web Snap feature to eliminate unnecessary colors.
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
   * Suggest the project utilize something like EditorConfig (http://editorconfig.org)
   * Conform to the conventions (stay consistent)